nwdigitalradio/n7nix/deviation/README.md

 * The script will run as long as the wavefile is playing.
 * You can stop the script at any time by hitting _ctrl-c_

-* Use should be able to run the script without being root
+* You should be able to run the script without being root
   * Make sure you are in groups gpio & audio

 ```bash